cs-105/Haskell/README.md

 * [Launch](#launch)

 ## Introduction
 This is a Haskell implementation and solver of Minesweeper for a college course on Programming Languages.
-Our aim of the project is to highlight the uique aspects of Haskell as a functional programming language, including its provability in the solver portion of the project.
+Our aim of the project is to highlight the unique aspects of Haskell as a functional programming language, including its provability in the solver portion of the project.

 ## Technologies
 * Haskell version: